TABLE OF CONTENTS

 (for the machine you intend to use as your LabSim Accelerator server)

-- If applicable, completely uninstall any version of the LabSim Accelerator and its course content prior to version 6.0.13.
+- If applicable, uninstall any version of the LabSim Accelerator prior to version 6.0.18.

 - Download the latest version of the LabSim Accelerator by clicking here.

 - Configure your server machine to have a static (unchanging) IP address.

 - Click Yes in the Windows User Account Control window (that pops up to allow the installer to run).

 - Click Next to advance through the installation wizard.